robertkottelin/portable-portfolio/public/content/Experience.md

 - Badges:
   - Badge [blue]
 - List Items:
-  - Development, validation and management of the Laboratory Information Management System at Fresenius Kabi
+  - Development of Laboratory Information Management System (LIMS) at Fresenius Kabi
-  - Developing microservices to interface with laboratory instruments
+  - Creation of microservices for interfacing with laboratory instruments
+  - Software development for instrument integration
-  - Project management
+  - Project management responsibilities
+  - Validation of LIMS processes and data
+  - Ensuring accreditation and compliance with industry standards

 ## A3P Biomedical
 - *Software Developer* | Oct'20 - Aug'22